cml2377/Coronacation/README.md

 ---

 ## Market Analysis
-This area is dominated by [Nextdoor](https://nextdoor.com/), Facebook Groups, and smaller alternatives like [Rooster](https://therooster.co/).
+This area is dominated by [Nextdoor](https://nextdoor.com/), Facebook Groups, Craigslist, and smaller alternatives like [Rooster](https://therooster.co/).

 ### Technologies Used
 MERN Stack